craigduncanlab/markup-languages/README.md

 # Plain Markup Language (PML) - design

-The aim of this markup language is minimalist, to avoid the need for markup except where it can assist with automated application of styles and rendering of new documents.
+The aim of this markup language is to avoid the need for markup except where it can assist with automated application of styles and rendering of new documents.
+It is a minimalist approach.

 Consistent with this aim, the present definition of PML avoids the need for marking up plain text except for:
  - basic metadata related to the type of document  - to assist with automated SML generation.
- - notes;
+ - identification of notes;
- - punctuation like semicolons to encode tabulation (e.g. vertical expansion of long legal sentences); and
+ - use of punctuation like semicolons for tabulation (e.g. vertical expansion of long legal sentences); and
  - defining where new documents begin.

 ## Metadata (categories of document)